Nalanum Nandhiniyum: Soundtrack

 The audio launch was held on June 1 at the Victoria Hall in Geneva, Switzerland along with the audios of Thillu Mullu and Sutta Kadhai.
 Behindwoods wrote:"The album houses complex and beautiful melodies, but feels in need of more hooks".

-Audio and Trailer Launch in Chennai happened 19 March.
+The audio launch in Chennai happened on 19 March 2014.

 Reception

 The reviewer for the Deccan Chronicle judged the film "undercooked", failing to balance the intensity—such as the two warring old men, whose performances he judged the best part of it—with the "charming innocence of the romance".
 The reviewer for the Times of India found the plot trite and the film "content to coast on feel good moments and melodrama bordering on implausibility".